-At Turning Point Education Services, LLC, we're happy to be part of your village.
+At Turning Point Autism Centers, LLC, we're happy to be part of your village.
 Feel free to browse our blog or use the search bar to find specific resources, tips and tricks and important research.
 Looking for specific resources?
 Use the Contact Us page and let us know - we might feature your answer right here!

 A token economy is a behavior change system in which children earn “tokens” for engaging in a specific list of target behaviors.
 The tokens can then be traded in for preferred reinforcers, such as your child’s favorite activity, item, or edible.
 According to John O. Cooper, “Effectiveness depends to a large extent on the effectiveness…Read More

 Many children diagnosed with Autism Spectrum Disorder often have deficits related to critical social communication skills.
 Critical social communication skills include joint attention, social reciprocity, social cognition, language and related cognitive skills, as well as behavior and emotional regulation.
 According to American Speech-Language-Hearing Association: Deficits related to joint attention include: -Impaired monitoring of social…Read More

 What is Functional Communication Training?
 Functional Communication Training is essentially what it sounds like, it teaches individuals how to communicate functionally (using language) to access desired items or activities.
 Generally speaking, children with autism will use inappropriate behaviors (verbal or physical aggression, crying, etc.) in lieu of appropriate language because they do not know how…Read More

 Recently I wrote an article, “How to Use a Token Economy at Home.”
 A token economy is a behavior management strategy used to increase target behavior and decrease unwanted behaviors.
 Typically, at the clinic we use token boards with our younger children.
 One behavior management strategy used to increase target behavior and decrease unwanted behaviors…Read More